jymcheong/ETW-tutorialSet/ETW Helper Class/ParentSpoof/README.md

 - When it comes to evasion, parent spoofing is also used with commandline spoofing (will revisit under CrossProcess example).
 - Detecting parent spoofing also helps establish UAC bypasses, which is mentioned in the previous table.

 > The sample codes simply reports parent spoofing, but it doesn't have the logic to determine whether it is good or bad.
-It is to illustrate how we extend from the ProcessStart ETW example to monitor parent process spoofing.
+It is to illustrate how we extend from the ProcessStart ETW example to monitor parent process spoofing, highlighting the need for at least 2 ETW providers for a complete picture of parent spoofing.

 ### Main differences from ProcessStart example
 - Removed ImageLoad handler since we are not concern with DLLs.